 #4 Search Engine Optimization (SEO)

 If your gorgeously designed website isn’t set up properly, it won’t be discoverable by search engines.
 Basically, you must make sure your website is search engine optimized so Google and other search engines can find it.
 This is a big deal if you want to start reaching the RIGHT people.
 Ignoring search engine optimization will cause your site to essentially be non-existent.
-A big step for this is to define your ideal patient and set up your SEO to help them discover you.
+A big step for this is to define your ideal patient and set up your SEO or health and wellness digital marketing plan to help them discover you.
 We’ll discuss how to focus on your ideal patient below.

 #5 Conversion Optimization

 Along with optimizing your website for search engines, it’s also extremely important to optimize your website for conversion.
 The key steps you want visitors to take, must be clear.
 Your website should guide them to go from a visitor, to a lead, to a new patient.
 There are several ways to accomplish this like providing relevant lead magnets that engage a visitor who is not ready to become a new patient yet.
 Know your ideal patient and the types of resources that they want.
 Then set up your site to convert this traffic to new patients.
 They’ll thank you for it!

 Lastly, it’s extremely important that your website and your entire online presence is focused on your ideal patient profile.
 When marketing is focused everyone it’s effectively focused on no one.
 Honing your marketing in on your ideal patient profile will make a tremendous difference in its effectiveness.
 The key to developing an ideal patient profile is to ask yourself a series of questions:

 This is important for you to understand who your ideal patient is including their: